Thermometers For Food, Cooking, Oven, Grill, and Smoker: How They Work, How To Select Them, and How To Use Them

 Common malfunctions, troubleshooting, and some important warnings

 Lately I have been noticing comments on Amazon from disgruntled thermometer buyers complaining their units have failed.
 They are mostly about thermometers with flexible cables.
 As I read their comments carefully, I have come to the conclusion that most of the problems are because the owners did not read the instructions.

-I raised the subject with a bigshot at Maverick and he told me this story: "I had a consumer drive [to our office].
+I raised the subject with a bigshot at Maverick and he told me this story: "I had a consumer drive to our office.
 He advised he got HHH on his probe [an error message].
-I assembled unit and turned on.
+I assembled the unit and turned it on.
 I saw the HHH.
 I pushed the probe jacks into the meter a little harder to make sure they were making good connection.
 Solved problem.
 Consumer stood in my office with mouth open."